FOSSEE/sees/versionControl/handOut.rst

     $ hg commit

-We are again prompted with the editor window to enter our commit message and we type out our commit message.
-There are some good practices when typing out a commit message too.
-It is a general practice to have a summary line in the commit message which is no longer than 60 to 65 characters giving a summary of the change we have made.
+We are now prompted with a window of our favorite editor.
+We can now type out our commit message in the editor window.

+There are some recommended practices for commit messages, too.
+It is a general practice to have a summary line in the commit message which is no longer than 60 to 65 characters giving a summary of the change committed.
 This is followed up with an explanation of why this was changed, what is the effect of this change, known bugs/issues remaining, if any, etc.

 ::